Peroxisome proliferator-activated receptor gamma: Gene expression

 This gene encodes a member of the peroxisome proliferator-activated receptor (PPAR) subfamily of nuclear receptors.
 PPARs form heterodimers with retinoid X receptors (RXRs) and these heterodimers regulate transcription of various genes.
 Three subtypes of PPARs are known: PPAR-alpha, PPAR-delta, and PPAR-gamma.
 The protein encoded by this gene is PPAR-gamma and is a regulator of adipocyte differentiation.
 Alternatively spliced transcript variants that encode different isoforms have been described.

-The activity PPARG can be regulated via phosphorylation through the MEK/ERK pathway.
+The activity of PPARG can be regulated via phosphorylation through the MEK/ERK pathway.
 This modification decreases transcriptional activity of PPARG and leads to diabetic gene modifications, and results in insulin insensitivity.
 For example, the phosphorylation of serine 112 will inhibit PPARG function, and enhance adipogenic potential of fibroblasts.